The towers of Cádiz, or Cádiz from above.

 The guiritana tower

-Cadiz's tallest tower after the torre Tavira.
+The tallest tower in Cádiz after the Torre Tavira.

 There are still a few unclassifiable ones that escape our eye.